-- a) specifically refer to the Cospas-Sarsat Participant's request for a waiver of a requirement and the nature of the intended use of that beacon; - b) disclose the specific non-conformity of the beacon design with Cospas-Sarsat requirements and the limitation(s) attached to the use of the 406 MHz alerting function with the Cospas-Sarsat System; - c) include a statement indicating the manufacturer's obligation to inform users and interested organisations of the stated non-conformity and usage limitations; and - d) be published on the Cospas-Sarsat website together with the summary report on detailed beacon characteristics.
+- a) specifically refer to the Cospas-Sarsat Participant's request for a waiver of requirement and the nature of the intended use of that beacon; - b) disclose the specific non-conformity of the beacon design with Cospas-Sarsat requirements and the limitation(s) attached to the use of the 406 MHz alerting function with the Cospas-Sarsat System;

+- c) include a statement indicating the manufacturer's obligation to inform users of the stated non-conformity and usage limitations; and - d) be published on the Cospas-Sarsat website together with the summary beacon characteristics.

 The Secretariat will maintain a database for all beacon models that have received a Cospas-Sarsat Type Approval Certificate or a letter of compatibility and publish a summary description of approved or compatible models on the Cospas-Sarsat website.
-The list of type-approved or compatible models will also be published in the Cospas-Sarsat System Data document.